jackchevalley/php-telegram-bot-framework/README.md

 ## 🎨 Commands and Input Handling

 The framework, after initializing variables, routes all commands and messages to `comandi.php`.
-Here it will populate some more variables, used only in the commands handling *(the if(true) is just to collapse the code in idles)*.
+Here it will populate some more variables used only in the commands handling *(the if(true) is just to collapse the code in IDEs)*.

-The code structure splits between messages and media, since messages could be commands but medias for sure are not.
+The code structure splits between messages and media, since messages could be commands but media cannot.

-After splitting over messages and media, it splits again between commands (starting with /) and potential inputs.
+After splitting messages and media, it splits again between commands (starting with `/`) and potential inputs.

 If you are using a Reply Keyboard, you can map buttons to commands using the `$COMMANDS_ALIAS` array.